Apple Books UK

 “I’d never get a chance to even be in the same room with him.”
 A running back for the San Jose Stallions, he was way out of her current league.
 As one of the more highly paid players, with numerous advertising contracts and a Super Bowl ring, he had any number of gorgeous young women willing to fawn all over him.

 “So what’s the big deal about him?
 After what your husband did to you, I’d think you’d run a mile from any filthy-rich, good-time playboy type.”

 Her ex-husband.
 Carolina had to admit she was still bitter.
 After thirteen years of marriage, Pete had found a prettier and younger trophy wife.
 And because of the prenuptial Carolina had signed—to prove she was marrying for love, not money—she got nothing.
 He’d cheated on her, and she was rewarded with exactly zilch.
 Not even the car she drove or the clothes and jewelry he’d bought her.
 Turned out everything was in his name.
 If they’d had kids—Pete had two boys by his first wife and said he was too old to want babies again—he’d have stolen them, too, she was sure.
 She’d been such a starstruck idiot.
 She’d thrown away her college education and given up her brand new accounting career.
 By the time she went back to get a job, she wasn’t even in the game anymore.
 In fact, it seemed a metaphor for her whole life.
 Not in the game.
-She was a clerk when she should have been controller by now, or even VP of Finance.
+She was a clerk when she should have been controller by now, or even CFO.
 Instead, she was taking refresher courses at the community college and starting at the bottom again.